russmatney/ralphie/readme.md

 Coming soon... `docs/features.org`

+### Carved, single-command Uberscripts for speed

+Some of ralphie's features are WM-level functions, and thus necessitate speed - `toggle-scratchpad` is probably the best example of a feature that I want to be as fast as possible, others might be `open-term`/`open-emacs` or the old universal-move-focus command (not yet re-implemented).

+Babashka supports building uberscripts/uberjars to aid distribution and speed up startup time (vs running as a multi-file project).
+Some brief experiments have led me to prefer the uberscripts for their speed, though there are some incompatibilities that are better baked into jars.
+My experiments were mostly just building both and wrapping a few calls with `time` - more could be done here....

+[Carve](https://github.com/borkdude/carve) is yet another borkdude project that can identify and remove unused variables and functions from your project - this makes for a nice match for trimming uberscripts down to only the required pieces, which speeds up execution time just by reducing the amount of code that needs to be processed at startup.

+I've put together a pipeline for creating a minimized uberscript for individual commands in the ralphie.install namespace - it first creates a `src/ralphie/temp.clj` file with a main function that skips ralphie's routing completely, calling only the command's handler.
+This is used as the base for an uberscript (created in the `uberscripts/` directory) which is then carved to its minimum.
+The script is then wrapped in a small bash script that's written directly to `~/.local/bin/ralphie-<cmd-name>`, and this runs the script in `uberscripts` via bb.

+Scripts can be created, carved, and installed via ralphie's `install-micro` command.

 # Development

 Ralphie expects to be run as a babashka process, but it can be developed as a